Into the Wild (film): Production

 The scenes of graduation from Emory University in the film were shot in late 2006 on the front lawn of Reed College.
 Some of the graduation scenes were also filmed during the actual Emory University graduation on May 15, 2006.
 The Alaska scenes depicting the area around the abandoned bus on the Stampede Trail were filmed 50 mi south of where McCandless actually died, in the tiny town of Cantwell.
 Filming at the actual bus would have been too remote for the technical demands of a movie shoot.
 A replica bus used in the movie is now a tourist attraction at a restaurant in Healy, Alaska.

 Brian Dierker, who plays a major supporting role in the film as Rainey, had no previous acting experience and became involved in the production to be a guide for the rafting scenes.

 Release

 Critical response

 The review aggregator Rotten Tomatoes reports that 83% of 200 reviews of the film were positive, with an average rating of 7.50/10.
 The site's critics consensus reads: "With his sturdy cast and confident direction, Sean Penn has turned a complex work of nonfiction like Into the Wild into an accessible and poignant character study."
-Metacritic assigned the film an average score of 73 out of 100 based on 38 critics, indicating "generally favorable reviews".
+Metacritic assigned the film an average score of 73 out of 100 based on 38 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and described it as "spellbinding".
 Ebert wrote that Emile Hirsch gives a "hypnotic performance", commenting: "It is great acting, and more than acting."
 Ebert added, "The movie is so good partly because it means so much, I think, to its writer-director, Sean Penn."

+It received critical acclaim and grossed $56 million worldwide.
+It was nominated for two Golden Globes and won the award for Best Original Song: "Guaranteed" by Eddie Vedder.
+It was also nominated for two Academy Awards: Best Editing and Best Supporting Actor for Holbrook.